-An employee was given notice of redundancy but was on holiday when the letter arrived.
+An employee was given notice of dismissal (redundancy) but was on holiday when the letter arrived.
 There was a significant difference in her pension entitlement between leaving at age 49 and age 50 – which everyone involved knew about … In the case of Haywood vs Newcastle Upon Tyne NHS Foundation Trust – what happened next?

 This case hinged on the date when notice of termination of employment began to run.
 This was important because, if the Claimant’s employment terminated by reason of redundancy on or after her 50th birthday on 20 July 2011, she would be entitled to claim a non-actuarially reduced early retirement pension.
 If it terminated before that date, she would not.

 On 20 April 2011, the Trust issued written notice of termination of her employment on the ground of redundancy giving 12 weeks contractual notice but, as the Claimant was on holiday, she did not read it until 27 April.
 She claimed that the 12 weeks notice expired on 20 July, her 50th birthday, and accordingly that she was entitled to the early retirement pension.
 The Trust claimed that notice was given before 27 April and therefore she was not entitled to the early retirement pension.